orayaprolu/learning_cpp/notes/chapter_2/chapter_2_summary.md

 - Variables are destroyed in reverse order of creation at the end of the set of curly braces they are defined in

-- Scope is a compile time property
+- Scope is a compile time property, meaning it is enforced during compile time

 -**Temporary Objects** aka **Anonymous Objects** are objects that have no scope and are destroyded before the next statement begins e.g.